Mathías Abero

-Mathías Nicolás Abero Villan (born 9 April 1990) is a Uruguayan footballer who plays for Uruguayan Segunda División club Cerro, as a left-back.
+Mathías Nicolás Abero Villan (born 9 April 1990) is a Uruguayan professional footballer who plays as a left-back for Uruguayan Segunda División club Cerro.

 Club career

 Nacional

 Born in Montevideo, Abero began his career as a youth player for Nacional.
-He made his first-team debut on 13 June 2009 in a 0–3 league loss to Central Español.
+He made his first-team debut on 13 June 2009 in a 3–0 league loss to Central Español.
 This was his only appearance in 2008–09 season.
 Nacional eventually won the league.

 In July he made three league appearances for Nacional and in January he was loaned to Racing Montevideo.
-He made his debut for Racing on 20 February in a 0–3 league loss to Cerrito.
+He made his debut for Racing on 20 February in a 3–0 league loss to Cerrito.
 He ended the 2009–10 with six league appearances for Racing.
-In the next season Abero made 25 appearances and scored one goal (on 7 May 20111 in a 6–0 win over Danubio.
+In the next season Abero made 25 appearances and scored one goal (on 7 May 2011) in a 6–0 win over Danubio.

 In June 2011 Abero returned to Nacional.
 On 9 October in a 3–0 win over Rentistas he scored his first goal for Nacional.
 Abero ended the 2011–12 with 17 appearances and three goals.
 He also won his second league title with Nacional.

 Bologna

-On 19 July 2012 he signed with a Serie A side Bologna.
+On 19 July 2012, he signed with a Serie A side Bologna.